vurghus-minar/PHP-Configuration-Loader-Class/readme.md

   public 'rooms' => int 10
 ```

-Ypou can now retrieve application configuration within your file as public vars follows:
+You can now retrieve application configuration within your file as public vars as follows:

 ```php